rsms/move/web/library.md

 - `Object.isFrozen(obj) → true|false` — Checks if Object.freeze() has been called on this object.

-- `Object.inspect(value, showHidden=false, depth=2) → text` — Returns a human-readable representation of the *value* including its properties (if *showHidden* is false, only "enumerable" properties are displayed, otherwise all properties are displayed).
+- `Object.inspect(value, showHidden:false, depth:2) → text` — Returns a human-readable representation of the *value* including its properties (if *showHidden* is false, only "enumerable" properties are displayed, otherwise all properties are displayed).

 ### Object.prototype {}